US STOCKS-Wall St tops new highs on Democrat-driven stimulus hopes

 "Overall value-type stocks probably do better than growth," Bahnsen said.
 "On the margin, if they're going to go get another $1 trillion and push bond yields higher and the slope of the yield curve steeper, banks are going to benefit."

-The S&P 500 technology .SPLRCT index, up 2.5%, was set to more than make up for its losses from a day earlier, when shares of some of the biggest technology companies dropped on fears of increased regulation.
+The S&P 500 technology .SPLRCT index more than made up for its losses from a day earlier, when shares of some of the biggest technology companies dropped on fears of increased regulation.

-The NYSE FANG+TM index .NYFANG, which includes the core FAANG group of stocks that have led the Wall Street rally from pandemic lows, gained 2.5%.
+The NYSE FANG+TM index .NYFANG, which includes the core FAANG group of stocks that have led the Wall Street rally from pandemic lows, gained more than 2%.

 The number of Americans filing for jobless benefits unexpectedly dipped last week, while staying elevated, a Labor Department report showed, with the job market recovery appearing to stall as the COVID-19 pandemic threatens to overwhelm the country.